Cell phones and cancerCancer and cell phones; Do cell phones cause cancer?

 WHAT WE KNOW ABOUT CELL PHONE USE

-The U.S. Food and Drug Administration (FDA) and the Federal Communications Commission (FCC) have developed guidelines that limit the amount of radiofrequency energy that cell phones are allowed to give off.
+The US Food and Drug Administration (FDA) and the Federal Communications Commission (FCC) have developed guidelines that limit the amount of RF energy cell phones are allowed to give off.

 According to the FCC, this amount is much lower than the level shown to cause any changes in laboratory animals.
 Every cell phone manufacturer is required to report the RF exposure of each of its phone models to the FCC.